Application deadline: February 8, 2021

-The Scholar of the Quarter is a new award through the Center for Multicultural Perspectives on Social Science, Arts, and Humanities (CAMPSSAH), funded by an UC Office of the President “Advancing Faculty Diversity” grant.
-Instituting the Scholar of the Quarter award is based on research that clearly demonstrates that faculty gain the most job satisfaction when their work is recognized by their peers as valuable .
+The Scholar of the Quarter is a new initiative funded by an UC Office of the President “Advancing Faculty Diversity” grant.
+The Scholar of the Quarter award is based on research that clearly demonstrates that faculty gain the most job satisfaction when their work is recognized by their peers as valuable .

-In our grant, “PLACE with CAMPSSAH,” we will recognize faculty at the Assistant or Associate ranks whose scholarship epitomizes “engaged excellence.”
-We define engaged excellence as scholarly or creative achievements that involve diverse communities with a commitment to social change.
+In our grant, “PLACE with CAMPSSAH,” we will recognize faculty at the Assistant or Associate ranks whose scholarship epitomizes engaged excellence, defined as scholarly or creative achievements that involve diverse communities with a commitment to social change.
 Successful applicants may have accomplished one or more of the following:

-- Development of innovative curriculum which engages diverse student populations with collaborative work in communities
+- Developed innovative curriculum which engages diverse student populations with collaborative work in communities

 - Demonstrated long standing commitment to advocating on behalf of underserved communities

-- Impactful creative/scholarly work which brings awareness to critical issues facing marginalized communities locally or globally
+- Produced creative/scholarly work that brings awareness to critical issues facing marginalized communities locally or globally

 - 1-2 page letter nominating a colleague who exemplifies one or more of the criteria above.
 Please be specific and give examples.